-- (2) On June 15, 2015, in connection with the consummation of a private placement of common stock, the Company issued to MDB a warrant exercisable for 370,370 shares of common stock at an exercise price of \$2.70 per share.
+- (1) The address of each officer and director is 675 W. Kendall St., Cambridge, Massachusetts 02142. - (2) On June 15, 2015, in connection with the consummation of a private placement of common stock, the Company issued to MDB a warrant exercisable for 370,370 shares of common stock at an exercise price of \$2.70 per share.
 MDB subsequently assigned one-half of the warrant, or a portion exercisable for 185,185 shares of common stock, among eight MDB employees, three of whom are officers or directors of the Company. - (3) We have determined beneficial ownership in accordance with Rule 13d-3 under the Securities Exchange Act of 1934, as amended, which is generally determined by voting power and/or dispositive power with respect to securities.
-Unless otherwise noted, the shares of common stock listed above are owned as of September 30, 2017, and are owned of record by each individual named as beneficial owner and such individual has sole voting and dispositive power with respect to the shares of common stock owned by each of them, unless otherwise noted. - (4) Percentage ownership after this offering is based on 16,640,590 shares (if the minimum amount of common stock is sold) and 19,307,256 shares (if the maximum amount of common stock is sold) of
+Unless otherwise noted, the shares of common stock listed above are owned as of September 30, 2017, and are owned of record by each individual named as beneficial owner and such individual has sole voting and dispositive power with respect to the shares of common stock owned by each of them, unless otherwise noted. - (4) Percentage ownership after this offering is based on 17,021,542 shares (if the minimum amount of common stock is sold at an initial public offering price of \$7.00 per share, the mid-point of the range set forth on the cover page of this prospectus) and 18,450,113 shares (if the maximum amount of common stock is sold at an initial public offering price of \$7.00 per share, the mid-point of the range set forth on the cover page of this prospectus) of common stock issued and outstanding immediately after the closing of this offering, which amounts include the 671,572 shares issuable to Einstein immediately prior to the consummation of the offering, and assumes that none of the beneficial owners named above purchases shares in this offering.